allesklar/tkh_content/README.md

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.

 It's still embryonic but many improvements to come.
-The blog is not in yet.
+The blog is now coming bit by bit.